-With one in four adults facing mental health challenges each year, the stakes for employers are higher than ever.
+With one in four adults facing mental health challenges each year, the stakes for employer funded mental healthcare are higher than ever.
 Poor mental health costs UK businesses a staggering £51 billion annually, with £24 billion attributed to presenteeism alone.
-As an HR leader, you’re not just managing benefits—you’re shaping the wellbeing, engagement, and productivity of your team.
+As an HR leader implementing employer funded mental healthcare, you're not just managing benefits—you're shaping the wellbeing, engagement, and productivity of your team.

-Investing in mental health benefits is more than compassionate—it’s a savvy business move.
+Investing in employer funded mental healthcare is more than compassionate, it's a savvy business move.

 The benefits:

-Here’s the big question: Are your employees getting the mental health care they need and deserve?
-If you’re uncertain, here are our top recommendations to enhance your healthcare offerings.
+Here's the big question: Are your employees getting the employer funded mental healthcare they need and deserve?
+If you're uncertain, here are our top recommendations to enhance your employer funded mental healthcare offerings.

 Did you know 73% of employees fear disclosing mental health struggles?
 MHFA training empowers employees to recognise, understand, and assist colleagues facing mental health challenges.
 It nurtures a culture where seeking help and open discussions are encouraged.